bergano65/azure-docs.ru-ru/articles/cognitive-services/Speech-Service/speech-container-howto-on-premises.md

 ---
-title: Использование контейнера службы речи с Kubernetes и Helm
+title: Use Speech Service container with Kubernetes and Helm
 titleSuffix: Azure Cognitive Services
-description: Используя Kubernetes и Helm для определения образов контейнеров преобразования речи в текст и преобразования текста в речь, мы создадим пакет Kubernetes. Этот пакет будет развернут в кластере Kubernetes в локальной среде.
+description: Using Kubernetes and Helm to define the speech-to-text and text-to-speech container images, we'll create a Kubernetes package.
+This package will be deployed to a Kubernetes cluster on-premises.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme